 The Office of Problem Gambling Services is guided by the public health principles of engagement, empowerment, and equity.
 The Office works by allocating significant resources to evaluation, prevention, intervention, treatment, and recovery support services in order to mitigate the harmful effects of problem gambling and related issues through a variety of community-level strategies.

-OPGS programs and services are led by data and community voice to address gambling-related harms throughout the state.
+OPGS programs and services are led by data and community voice to address gambling-related harms throughout the Commonwealth of Massachusetts.
 Programs are implemented across the continuum of care and have a consistent focus on the social determinants of health and equity.
 To learn more: OPGS Milestones 2016 – 2019 (PDF) | (Word)

-Community Engagement and Assessment
+Surveillance and Community Engagement

 Workforce and Training Supports